The Allure of Minimalism in Photographs

 Near the dining table sits a tiny reading nook in which I spend many hours, though I’m typically not gazing out the window contemplatively [pictured], although I do do that from time to time.
-Usually I’m sitting in the chair, re-reading my short story collection, Falling While Sitting Down (it’s that good!).
+Usually I’m sitting in the chair, re-reading my memoir, Everything That Remains (it’s that good!).
 But seriously, it is a nice little spot to get lost in a book:

-Whenever I want to “think without thinking,” as the main character does in my novella, Days After the Crash, I pick up the guitar a play a few chords, searching the room’s empty spaces for euphony (N.B.
+Whenever I want to “think without thinking,” as the main character does in my novel, As a Decade Fades, I pick up the guitar a play a few chords, searching the room’s empty spaces for euphony (N.B.
 I’m a surprisingly bad guitar player):

 Between the dining area and the kitchen, sits a dividing wall/bar that serves as a casual eating surface: